Repairing “Dale’s Dips” at Texas Motor Speedway

 In the fall of 2006, Dale Earnhardt, Jr., and other Nextel Cup drivers criticized Texas Motor Speedway regarding “bumps” in the 1.5-mile track between turns one and two.
 They said that these bumps limited them from running “multiple grooves” on the track (the “side-by-side” racing that NASCAR fans crave) and made it difficult to control cars coming out of turn one.

 Texas Motor Speedway responded to this criticism immediately, engaging surveyors to shoot elevations across the track to detect any track deficiencies.
 It was determined that the unlevel areas were not “bumps”; to the contrary, the problem was, in fact, areas of settlement, dubbed “Daleʼs Dips” by the press.

-The three-day repair process required URETEK ICR to drill 5/8-inch holes in the track into which copper tubes were driven in order to precisely inject URETEKʼs proprietary formulation of structural grade geo-polymer at the proper depth.
+The repair process required URETEK to drill 5/8-inch holes in the track into which copper tubes were driven in order to precisely inject URETEKʼs proprietary formulation of structural grade geo-polymer at the proper depth.
 The rapid expansion of the material allowed for precise, incremental lifting of the track.

 The entire lifting process was completed within three days and received high praise from Dale, Jr., and other NASCAR drivers.

 Since the project’s completion in 2007, there has been no settlement of the track reported and Texas Motor Speedway remains one of the best tracks in NASCAR.